fkariminejadasl/ml-notebooks/docs/gpu.md

 #### Run a job:

-There is a web-based interface to request resources for interactive session via [this link](https://ondemand.snellius.surf.nl).
+There is a web-based interface to request resources for interactive session via [ondemand](https://ondemand.snellius.surf.nl).
 However, I recommend using a SLURM job instead; see below for details.

 NB.
 The run file should be executable.
 Make it executable with `chmod a+x runfile.sh`.